serverlessworkflow/specification/specification.md

 - Use the state id property
 - Use a combination of name and id properties

 Events can be produced during state transitions.
-The `produceEvent` property allows you to reference one of the defined `produced` events in the workflow [events definitions](#Event-Definition).
+The `produceEvents` property of the `transition` definitions allows you to reference one or more defined `produced` events in the workflow [events definitions](#Event-Definition).
-It also allows you to select part of states data to be sent as the event payload.
+For each of the produced events you can select what parts of state data to be the event payload.

 #### Restricting Transitions based on state output